Sheila Jeffreys: Works

 In 1979, Jeffreys helped write Love Your Enemy?
 The Debate Between Heterosexual Feminism and Political Lesbianism, along with other members of the Leeds Revolutionary Feminist Group.
 Its authors stated, "We do think ... that all feminists can and should be lesbians.
 Our definition of a political lesbian is a woman-identified woman who does not fuck men.
 It does not mean compulsory sexual activity with women."
 Jeffreys was one of several contributors to The Sexual Dynamics of History: Men's Power, Women's Resistance, an anthology of feminist writings about gender relations published in 1983 by the London Feminist History Group.
 Jeffreys wrote the chapter on "Sex reform and anti-feminism in the 1920s".

 In The Spinster and Her Enemies: Feminism and Sexuality 1880–1930, published in 1985, Jeffreys examines feminist involvement in the Social Purity movement at the turn of the century.
 In her 1990 work Anticlimax: A Feminist Perspective on the Sexual Revolution, Jeffreys offered a critique of the sexual revolution of the 1960s.
 The Lesbian Heresy was published in 1993.
-In it Jeffreys criticises sadomasochistic practices involving women.
+In it, Jeffreys criticises BDSM and sadomasochistic practices involving women.
 One author involved in sadomasochism cites Jeffreys' views in this book as an example of the "simplistic and dualistic thinking" among anti-sadomasochism campaigners.
 Jeffreys describes sadomasochism as "male supremacist", a reenactment of heterosexual male dominance and women's oppression that glorifies violence and uses women's bodies as a sex aid, and as anti-lesbian and fascistic.
 The author claims that Jeffreys ignores that some heterosexual women may enjoy sadomasochistic activity, and that "tops" may be women who work hard to give their "bottoms" pleasure, rather than the passive recipients of sex in the way she describes.

 The Industrial Vagina: The Political Economy of the Global Sex Trade was published in 2009.
 In it, Jeffreys describes the globalisation of the sex market, and calls marriage a form of prostitution.
 Jeffreys writes, "the right of men to women's bodies for sexual use has not gone, but remains an assumption at the basis of heterosexual relationships", and draws links between marriage and prostitution, such as mail-order brides, which she sees as a form of trafficking.